arqex/react-json-table/README.md

 # react-json-table
-A simple but reactive table react component to display JSON data.
+A simple but flexible table react component to display JSON data.

 As simple as feeding it with an array of objects.
 ```js